kukuu/AGILITY/motivation.md

 4. Foster collaboration within the team

 Encourage the members of your team to fully participate by inviting their input and suggestions on how to do things better.
 Ask questions, listen to their answers, and, whenever possible, implement their solutions.
+Ensure retrospectives are continuously engaged.

 5. Encourage happiness